What is a closed bridging loan?

 Which type should you choose?

-Choose an open bridging loan if your exit is planned but not yet confirmed — for example, your property is on the market but you haven’t yet found a buyer.
-Be realistic about the timeline and make sure you can afford the higher interest rate for the full maximum term, just in case.
+Choose an open bridging loan when your exit is planned but not yet confirmed, say your property is on the market but no buyer has come forward.
+Be honest with yourself about the timeline, and check you could afford the higher interest rate for the full maximum term if things drag on.

 Get the right bridging loan with Clearview

-At Clearview Mortgage Solutions, we’ll assess your exit strategy and recommend whether an open or closed bridging loan is appropriate.
-We compare products across specialist lenders to find the most competitive rate for your situation.
+At Clearview Mortgage Solutions we look closely at your exit strategy and advise whether an open or closed bridging loan suits you better.
+Then we compare products across specialist lenders to find the most competitive rate for your circumstances.

 Contact us for a free, no-obligation discussion about your bridging finance needs.